 • Arts and creativity education is proven to keep students in school,

-increase high school graduation rates
+increase high school graduation rates and prepare students for

 college and for the careers of the 21st century.